 Petitions to Study Abroad With a Non-affiliated Program

 Given the breadth of our offerings, IWU policy generally requires that students study

-he or she may submit a petition to do so.
-For more information, please go to
+a non-affiliated program, she/he/they may submit a petition to do so.
+For more information, please visit abroad.iwu.edu

 If the petition is granted, you may then proceed with the application process and

 credit will be granted for academic work done abroad.
 If the petition is not granted,

 you may not participate in the program for IWU credit.
 You would, however, have the

 option of applying to another, approved study abroad program.